viniciusrtf/doomsday-bot/README.md

 Obs: if you go that way, note that I left a `Procfile` already done for you.

+## Why didn't you provided a Dockerfile on this project?

+It's on the roadmap.
+The main benefit would be a (probable) reduction on setup documentation and less steps to get the bot up and running.
+Actually the one candidate that provided a Dcokerfile for this coding homework ended up being hired.

 ## I'm stuck

 Open an issue.
 I'll do my best to help you out.